Exciting things to do in Kenya

 The best times to visit Kenya for most people are the drier months – avoiding April and May.
 If your focus is seeing the wildebeest migration in the Masai Mara, you should visit between July and October, but be aware that this is the busiest time.
 Birdwatching is particularly good from about October to April when the migratory birds are in Kenya.Read more

-Enjoy the vast plains of the Masai Mara and all the wildlife found here.
+Enjoy the vast plains and wildlife of the Masai Mara.
 This is big cat country.
 End your holiday relaxing on a beach on Zanzibar.
-The perfect combination.

 - Game drives in Kenya's Masai Mara